 '''

-template<typename Scalar>
+class array1::reference

 class array2::reference

-template<typename Scalar>

 class array3::reference

 '''

-Array indexing operators must return Ivalue references that alias array elements and serve as vehicles for assigning values to those elements.
+Array indexing operators must return lvalue references that alias array elements and serve as vehicles for assigning values to those elements.
 Unfortunately, zfp cannot simply return a standard C++ reference (e.g. float&) to an uncompressed array element since the element in question may exist only in compressed form or as a transient cached entry that may be invalidated (evicted) at any point.